-This virtual event is part of the Science Museum Group’s Open Talk series and is held in collaboration with the Web Foundation to coincide with the launch of the Tech Policy Design Lab, which the Web Foundation has created to tackle the biggest tech challenges facing our societies.
-The Lab brings experts from governments, companies, and civil society together with diverse groups of people to create product and policy solutions that can shape a better, fairer, safer web.
-Join us to hear from a panel of experts to find out what's next for the Lab, following its successful pilot tackling the abuse of women online.
+Hosted by the National Science and Media Museum, this event is held in collaboration with the Web Foundation to coincide with the launch of the Tech Policy Design Lab, which the foundation has created to tackle the biggest tech challenges facing our societies.
+The Lab brings experts from governments, companies and civil society together with diverse groups of people to create product and policy solutions that can shape a better, fairer, safer web.

 Following its successful pilot tackling the abuse of women online, the Lab’s next focus is on Dark Patterns—the design practices built into user interfaces that have the effect of obscuring or impairing consumer autonomy or choice.
 Dark Patterns will be the focus of this discussion, which will be introduced by Adrian Lovett, President and CEO of the World Wide Web Foundation.

 - Finn Lützow-Holm Myrstad: Director of Digital Policy, Norwegian Consumer Council

 - Professor Jasmine McNealy: Associate Professor, University of Florida